filler36/new-cicd/README.md

-###### Prerequisites
+## Prerequisites
-There is few problems with our project that I don't resolve yet.
+There is few problems with my project that I don't resolve yet.
 It will be great if the IP address of host machine with Docker installed will be 192.168.56.100.
-Otherwise you should change that IP to actual.
-You can find this option there **Manage Jenkins -> Cloud -> Docker -> Docker cloud details -> Docker Host URI**.
+Otherwise you should change that IP to actual in Jenkins configuration.
+You can find this option there: **Manage Jenkins -> Cloud -> Docker -> Docker cloud details -> Docker Host URI**.
 Additionally our project require to Enable Docker Remote API.
 You can check it with command netstat -tulnp.
 If There is dockerd listening port 4243.
-In other way you have to Enable Docker Remote API.
-You can find instructions here: https://scriptcrunch.com/enable-docker-remote-api/
+If not, you have to Enable Docker Remote API.
+You can find instructions here: https://scriptcrunch.com/enable-docker-remote-api/.
+Also there is a problem with publishing artifact to nexus that i don't resolve yet.

 ## Project description
 To launch our infrastructure just clone this repo and do **docker-compose up** command.
 You can see our infrastructure by command **docker ps -a**.
 You will see three containers: Jenkins, Sonar and Nexus and their ports exposed.
 To get into web-interface of these servers just copy the links below to your web browser: